 This freedom is supported by a dedicated global procurement team that sources from suppliers around the world.
 NEXTERA by Solina is equally flexible in terms of technology.
 The team has all the relevant choices and no biases toward any particular approach, enabling it to explore the best choice of extrusion technology for each project at its dedicated Future Food Research Center, where Solina is invested in both commercially relevant wet-extrusion technologies.

-Independence on ingredients and technologies, as well as the culinary rooting and local knowledge within Solina, facilitates creative customization.
+Independence on ingredients and technologies, as well as the culinary rooting and local knowledge within Solina, facilitates creative customisation.
 NEXTERA by Solina can find the bespoke combination to deliver the desired product profile and has the local knowledge and local rooting, via local Solina R&D centers, to tailor products to the demands of each market.
 After creating a pilot-scale recipe, the team works with customers to transpose it to industrial-scale manufacturing lines, sending experts to their plants to start up or fine tune production.